samrap/gestalt-docs/introduction.md

 ---

 **Tip:** Be careful when using the `set` and `add` methods.
-It is easy to lose track of the state of your configuration if these are abused, especially in conjunction with the `reset` method.
+It is easy to lose track of the state of your Configuration if these are abused, especially in conjunction with the `reset` method.

 ---